starbugs/icedcoffee/README.md

 Copyright 2012 Tobias Lensing, Marcus Tillmanns

-Licensed under an MIT license (see LICENSE_icedcoffee.txt for details.)
+Licensed under an MIT license (see LICENSE_icedcoffee.txt for details).

 Third-party Sources
 -------------------

-  * Portions of cocos2d's source code have been reused/refactored (see respective header files and LICENSE_cocos2d.txt for details.)
+  * Portions of cocos2d's source code have been reused/refactored (see respective header files and LICENSE_cocos2d.txt for details).
-  * The Kazmath project has been included to provide math structures and routines for IcedCoffee's linear algebra (see LICENSE_Kazmath.txt.)
+  * The Kazmath project has been included to provide math structures and routines for IcedCoffee's linear algebra (see LICENSE_Kazmath.txt).
-  * Creative Commons licensed images have been reused for demo purposes (see the respective license files in resource folders.)
+  * Creative Commons licensed images have been reused for demo purposes (see the respective license files in resource folders).